crizstian/Login-System-NodeJS/readme.md

 this proyect show's how to authenticate a user in the server in 2 ways:

-- 1.- Traditional login system using sessions
+- 1.- Traditional login system using sessions, using the next tecnologies.

-- 2.- JWT Authentication (JSON WEB TOKEN)
+- `passport middleware` it can be configured for supporting social networks, authentications, in this case was configured for local mongo database.

+- `bcrypt middleware` for encrypting password users.